 The flop hit neither player but the trey on the turn spelled disaster for Manninen.
 With everything that had happened leading up to this suck-out there was a palpable sentiment of disbelief in the room as that three hit the felt.

 At this point it seemed a foregone conclusion that Andy Black hit the rail Annette was left as the one truly big name.
 That having been said, this final table was one of the most interesting that PL.com has had the opportunity to observe.
 Despite not taking home the win and regardless of the breaks that she caught, Obrestad has further cemented herself as one of the truly brilliant players in the game today.
 The fact that she's still only 19 makes it all the more impressive.

-For a full rundown of the day's action check out our Live Updates Page and for a photographic record of the evening click through to our Photo Page.
 PL.com is now headed back across the pond to our native Canadia to begin preparations for our next live tournament rampage.
 Next on our hit list is the WSOP Circuit event in Lake Tahoe on November 16, APPT Macau on the 23rd and the Caribbean Poker Classic which gets underway on the 30th.
 For now PL.com is going to continue feeding its live update obsession at one of Dublin's many pubs, reporting on the quality and quantity of the local beverages.
 Don't worry; we'll have a Guinness or two for you.